 When going through a divorce, it is important to consider how to divide the assets of the marriage.
 This includes any cryptocurrency investments made during the marriage.

-Dividing cryptocurrency can be a challenge.
+Dividing crypto currency can be a challenge.
 At the completion of a divorce, legal documents are presented to financial companies so that assets can be divided.
-Many cryptocurrency companies don’t acknowledge legal divorce documents.
-Therefore, it is often advised that the spouse who owned the crypto during the marriage keeps the crypto after the marriage.
-Other assets can be transferred to the non-crypto-owning spouse in order to make the division of assets equitable.
+Many crypto currency companies don’t acknowledge the legal divorce documents.
+Therefore, it is often advised that the spouse that owned the crypto during the marriage, keeps the crypto after the marriage.
+Other assets can be transferred to the non-crypto owning spouse in order to make the division of assets equitable.

-It is important to remember that the division of assets, including cryptocurrencies, should be resolved before entering into a final divorce settlement agreement.
-If cryptocurrency does not have to be divided, couples should take steps to ensure that it is kept secure until both parties are ready to move forward with the divorce process.
+It is important to remember that division of assets, including crypto currencies, should be resolved before entering into a final divorce settlement agreement.
+If crypto currency does not have to be divided, couples should take steps to ensure that it is kept secure until both parties are ready to move forward with the divorce process.

 Work with us